bishwasBhatta/SublimeTutor/tutorial/chapter_3_1.md

 ---------

-In the JavaScript block given below, horse and pigeon have been accidentally placed away from their blocks.
+In the JavaScript block given below, horse and pigeon have been accidentally placed in the wrong blocks.
 You could use the transpose selections shortcut that you just learnt, to fix this problem.

 Just like what you did in the previous exercise, use `Cmd` key to drag select the two words `horse` and `pigeon` first.
-Once both the words are select and you can cursor at the end of both words (affirming multiple selection mode), Use the transpose shortcut (`Ctrl + T`) to fix the issue.
+Once both the words are selected, you can see the cursor at the end of both words (affirming multiple selection mode), Use the transpose shortcut (`Ctrl + T`) to fix the issue.